We are a creative, island community

-Fay Page began in 2002 with just Fay, who was soon joined by husband to be, Rob.
-Over the years the business has grown and we are now a team of nine, island-based, makers.
-To celebrate almost 20 years of making we have commissioned our daughter, Daisy, to make us each a makers mark.
-Each makers mark will be embossed in to each box of jewellery, depending on who made the piece in there - we hope you enjoy exploring who made your jewellery and reading a little bit about them.
+Fay Page began in 2002 with just me (Fay), but I was soon joined by my then husband to be, Rob.
+Over the years the business has grown and we are now a team of eight, island-based, makers.
+When we turned 20 we commissioned our daughter, Daisy, to make us each a makers mark.
+Each makers mark is embossed into each box of jewellery, depending on who made the piece in there - we hope you enjoy exploring who made your jewellery and reading a little bit about them.

-Rob and I work full time here in the workshop but we are very fortunate to have a brilliant bunch of part time employees, like most islanders they all have more then one job and one way or another they’re all a pretty talented bunch too.
+Rob and I work full time here in the workshop, alongside Inga but we are very fortunate to have a brilliant bunch of part time employees who work various hours with varying roles.
+Like most islanders they all have more then one job and one way or another they’re all a pretty talented bunch and we really couldn't do what we do without them!

 Rob